DavidLGoldberg/qolor/README.md

 *   Some kind of stats report of all tables or projected fields.
 Maybe visual like a minimap?

+*   Some treatment of matching or applicable fields names?

 ## My other Atom package :)

 *   [Jumpy](https://atom.io/packages/jumpy)